Alinka Echeverría

+She is best known for her work, The Road to Tepeyac, which won the HSBC Prix Pour La Photographie in France in 2011 and has since been exhibited over 33 times.

 Early life and education

 Alinka Echeverría was born in 1981 in Mexico City, Mexico.
-She was trained as an anthropologist and earned her master's degree in Social Anthropology from the University of Edinburgh in 2004.
+She was trained as an anthropologist and earned her master's degree in Social Anthropology from the University of Edinburgh in 2004, with an exchange year at the University of Bologna in Italy.
 Echeverría then worked on HIV prevention NGO projects in East Africa for several years.
 She studied photography at the International Center for Photography in New York and graduated with a postgraduate degree in 2008.
+From 2010-2011, she was artist-in-residence at L'École Nationale Supérieure de la Photographie in Arles, France.

 Life and work

 In an interview with Kate Tiernan, she recognized that the migration of her family to northern England has had an impact on her works regarding themes of separation and union in relation to social and political struggles.

 Echeverría hosted a BBC documentary The Art that Made Mexico: Paradise, Power and Prayers in 2017.

 The Road to Tepeyac (2010)

 The Road to Tepeyac depicts portraits of Mexican Catholic pilgrims from their back, who were on their way to the church of the Virgin of Guadalupe.
 This series of work, in Echeverría's words, is a "photographic typology."
 Through the icons of the Virgin of Guadalupe that was carried on the back of the pilgrims, the artist aimed to observe the visual representations of the Virgin of Guadalupe in contemporary Mexico.